 Under the guidelines of Public Act 222, any resident or business owner having experienced an overflow or backup of a sewage disposal system or storm water system should contact the Charter Township of Washington Department of Public Works immediately.
 You must file a written claim with the Charter Township of Washington within 45 days after the overflow or back up is discovered.

-To receive a Notice of Claim Form, download from our website or contact Bonnie Krauss in the Department of Public Works (586) 786-0010 extension 221 or by email.
+To receive a Notice of Claim Form, download from the DPW FORMS under WATER & SEWER BILLING or contact Bonnie Krauss in the Department of Public Works (586) 786-0010 extension 221 or by email.

 Failure to provide the required claim form will prevent reimbursement for damages, if due.